eldorajan/wdframework/README.md

 Webdriver Automation Framework

-	wdframework is automation framework for webpages using webdriver,maven,testng
+	wdframework is automation framework for webpages using Webdriver,Maven,testNG and developed on JAVA

 	Download the project and build the project using "mvn clean install"